indiancoder264/adampie_test/src/docs/setup/VERCEL_DEPLOYMENT.md

     *   **Value:** Paste your API key from Resend here.

     *   **Name:** `NEXT_PUBLIC_BASE_URL`
-    *   **Value:** Enter the final URL your site will have (e.g., `https://my-recipe-app.vercel.app`).
-This is important for generating the `sitemap.xml` file correctly.
-Vercel provides this URL after the first deployment.
-You can add it later, but it's good to be aware of.
+    *   **Value:** Enter the final, public URL of your site (e.g., `https://my-recipe-app.vercel.app`).
+    *   **Security Note:** This variable is **critical for security**.
+It is used to generate password reset links, sitemaps, and other absolute URLs.
+Using a fixed, trusted URL from this variable prevents "Host Header Injection" attacks.
+Never construct these links dynamically from request headers.

     **Security Note:** Vercel encrypts these environment variables, ensuring they are never exposed to the client-side code.
 This is the correct and secure way to handle secrets.